marvinrusinek/angular-10-quiz-app/README.md

 - should say The correct answer is/are Option 1 (and Option 2).
 (IN PROGRESS)

 - if wrong answer is picked before correct, it says "That's wrong" without saying what the correct options are
-- if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and then move to the next q (done)
+- if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and then move to the next question (done)

 -----
-once navigation works,
+# Once navigation works,
 - check that progressbar increments for next question
 - check that correctAnswerCount is incremented
 - check that border is blue for question and gray for answers
-- ensure there is clearing of options in-between questions
+- ensure clearing of options in-between questions
+- for last question, make sure that the correct answer is selected and time stopped
 - make it work without "selected" field in Option.ts - I believe I've done this, just not sure if adding selected? field is appropriate
 - questions without id in interface (already is, just need to get the navigation and rest of app working without it)
 - mat-checkbox for multiple answer questions (if there is a single answer - use mat-radio, otherwise use mat-checkbox), created function in Quiz API to check the question type